'Racism forces society to confront issues'

 On Friday, after a game-wide meeting at the Oval, English cricket's authorities vowed "tangible action" in a joint statement that was immediately criticised by some observers for being too vague.

-ECB insiders are asking for patience, insisting commitments set to be confirmed next week will include moves to tackle discriminatory chanting at matches, a possible partnership with football's anti-racism body Kick It Out and renewed efforts when it comes to tackling under-representation in cricket's professional ranks and administrative roles.
+ECB insiders are asking for patience, insisting commitments set to be confirmed next week will include moves to tackle discriminatory chanting at matches, a new education programme to improve dressing room culture, a possible partnership with football's anti-racism body Kick It Out, and renewed efforts when it comes to tackling under-representation in cricket's professional ranks and administrative roles.

 But with the game at a crossroads, the sense is that time is running out and this time the sport's authorities cannot afford to fail.